'There was something missing in Derry for a long time'

 "Rory has been phenomenal."
 Rogers said.

 "There was a bit of something missing in Derry for a long time but Rory has brought us together.

-"It's hard to say it's one thing but he has helped us produce the goods.

-"We don't want to stop here.
+It's hard to say it's one thing but he has helped us produce the goods.
+We don't want to stop here.
 We want to keep building as a team.

-"It's a launchpad but we have to remain grounded because we want to take another few steps."
+"It's a launchpad but we have to remain grounded because we want to take another few steps," Rogers added.

-Rogers was superb, curtailing Murphy's influence and also raiding forward with crucial scores himself.

-He deflected the praise, insisting in Derry these days, the forwards defend and the defenders can score.
+The Slaughtneil man was superb, curtailing Murphy's influence and also raiding forward with crucial scores himself.
+However he deflected the praise, insisting in Derry these days, the forwards defend and the defenders can score.

 "The way we set up as a team we try to work hard, a lot of forwards do a lot of defending so I can only do my bit to help them on the front foot.